 - Talk Together.
 How’s the communication between you?
 Most couples need to learn some better communication skills.
 If you’re a talker, you might need to work very hard on listening and drawing out your spouse.
 If you struggle to talk, you might need to work hard on staying engaged even in a difficult conversation.
 What rhythms of communication will you set up between you?

 - Spend Time Together.
 It’s so important to do things together.
-That can be date night, but it’s more than that.
+That can be date nights, but it’s more than that.
 Almost every couple struggles with different desires, interests, or personality.
 How will you enter your spouse’s world?
 How will you nurture the “us-ness” between you?

 - Pray.
 If you’ve been asking God to fix your marriage, don’t stop.
 But prayer needs to be much much more than that.
 If your marriage is less than you desire, there are some powerful questions to ask in prayer that can change your trajectory.
 If your spouse is open to it at all, pray together–even if it’s hard!
 Just do it.
 It may not seem meaningful at first, but don’t give up.